-If you like reading studies, tap the above PDF link.
-But I will summarize this for you below, and I will be producing a video on the subject as well.
+If you like reading studies, here is the study PDF link.
+But I will summarize this for you below, and I have created a video on the subject as well.
 This study is important for many reasons.
-For one, they came up with a detailed protocol that can result in up to 56% of participants having the single most spiritually significant experience of their life, and a remarkable 96% reporting that it was in the "top 5".
+For one, they came up with a detailed protocol that can result in up to 56% of participants having the single most spiritually significant experience of their life, and a remarkable 96% reporting that it was in their "top 5".
 But perhaps more importantly, they discovered a synergy between psilocybin and meditation ("spiritual practice").
 These results have since been reproduced by other researchers.

 Dr. Griffiths has done two related TED talks (1 & 2) that you may be interested in, as well as an interview with Dr. Rhonda Patrick and a nice lecture at the Interdisciplinary Conference on Psychedelics Research organized by The OPEN Foundation.
 He also briefly describes the above particular study here (just before Griffiths speaks in the video they mention that just using psychedelics is too unpredictable to be considered a primary "spiritual practice", but they have particular promise when used judiciously in combination with a spiritual practice both before and after).